mantil-io/docs/commands/mantil_aws.md

 </pre>
 ### COMMANDS
 <pre>
-  install     Install Mantil into AWS account nodes       List Mantil aws nodes uninstall   Uninstall Mantil from AWS account
+  install     Install Mantil node into AWS account nodes       List Mantil AWS nodes uninstall   Uninstall Mantil node from AWS account

   Use "mantil aws [command] --help" for more information about a command.
 </pre>